laravel/docs/sail.md

 <a name="starting-and-stopping-sail"></a>
 ## Starting & Stopping

-To start all of the Docker containers defined in your application's `docker-compose.yml` file, you should run the `up` command:
+To start all of the Docker containers defined in your application's `docker-compose.yml` file, you should execute the `up` command:

 ```bash
 sail up